abcdesktopio/docs/opsdocs/docs/advanced/4.4/authentication/logmein.md

   pyos ->> user: desktop JWT
 ```

+In most cases, the user is redirected to a https service, the user is authenticated with his own X509 certificat, then the certificate is forwarded by a http header to `pyos`. `pyos` does some security checks and returns a user jwt to the user.

 - `logmein` is an `implicit` provider.

 The user is redirected to `dialog_url`.
-For example `https://secure.your_domain.com/protectedbyssl`
+For example `https://secure.your_domain.com/protectedbyssl`.

-- implicit provider configuration
+The implicit provider configuration is like this one :

 ```
 'implicit': {